Skip to Main Content

 Car insurance companies for government employees

-Geico’s auto insurance is some of the cheapest in the nation at an average of $1,405 per year for full coverage.
-For eligible federal employees, two more discounts could be an option: the Eagle discount for federal employees above a certain level and the membership discount for specific federal groups.
-These two discounts cannot be combined as Geico will only allow one federal employee discount to be used on the car insurance policy at a time.
+Geico’s auto insurance is some of the cheapest in the nation at an average of $2,107 per year for full coverage.
+Eligible federal employees may be able to take advantage of two discount programs: the Eagle discount for federal employees above a certain level and the membership discount for specific federal groups.
+These two discounts cannot be combined, as Geico will only allow one federal employee discount to be used on the car insurance policy at a time.

-Farmers insurance has an affinity discount available for its auto insurance policies that applies specifically to military members as well as members of select businesses, occupational groups or professional associations.
+Farmers Insurance has an affinity discount available for its auto insurance policies that applies specifically to military members, as well as members of select businesses, occupational groups and professional associations.
 Similarly to Travelers, drivers will need to speak to a Farmers agent to see if they can qualify for this discount.
-The average cost of car insurance with Farmers is slightly higher than the others on this list at an average of $2,000 per year for full coverage.
+The average cost of car insurance with Farmers is $3,403 per year for full coverage.

 Although Erie does not advertise any specific professional discount, it does offer some of the cheapest car insurance rates on average.
 Its Rate Lock program, for example, keeps premiums the same from year to year where applicable by state and individual qualifications.
 Erie’s affordable insurance options may make it appealing to government employees.
-On average, its policies cost $1,233 per year for full coverage.
-However, Erie’s state availability is also more limited than some of the other companies on this list.
+On average, its policies cost $2,127 per year for full coverage.
+However, Erie only offers auto insurance in 12 states and Washington, D.C. — fewer than some of the other companies on this list.

 Frequently asked questions